Joystream/youtube-synch/socks5-proxy/SETUP.md

 ### Bash Script Configuration

-1. Create a `.env` file in the same directory as the `restart-ec2-proxy-instance.sh` script with your EC2 instance ID and the Chisel server's fingerprint.
+1. Create a `.env` file in the same directory as the `restart-ec2-proxy-instance.sh` & `start-proxy-client.sh` script with your EC2 instance ID and the Chisel server's fingerprint.
 For example:

    ```
    INSTANCE_ID="EC2_INSTANCE_ID"